westial/commotalkino/README.md

 ![Pro Mini as Ping](doc/arduinoprominiaspong.png)

-## Install ##

-This project is not developed on Arduino IDE but in [PlatformIO](https://platformio.org/).
-The main building configuration file, [platformio.ini](platformio.ini) provides the serial interface to both Arduino devices in a different port, /dev/ttyUSB0 and /dev/ttyUSB1.
-Probably you may change this configuration.

 ### Deploy CommoTalkie into this project ###

 The main dependency of this project is [CommoTalkie](https://github.com/westial/commotalkie) and I decided to import from local.
 So it has to be downloaded first.

 Luckily [Makefile](Makefile) gets this job done.
 It downloads the SDK and installs into the required directory.
 Launch the following command to deploy the SDK.

 ```shell
 make deploy
 ```

 If you have already installed the SDK but, it gets upgraded and you want the new version, update CommoTalkie SDK by the following command.

 ```shell